-Nine polygons are shown and pupils are asked to sort them according to four properties.
+Pupils are provided with a diagram for sorting shapes and are asked to sort seven polygons according to four different properties.

-Any work that pupils can do in the classroom, classifying shapes in various ways (such as the use of sorting trees, Venn diagrams and tables such as in this question) will develop their expertise at managing a number of items of information simultaneously.
-The same activities can also be used with numbers rather than shapes, using categories such as multiples of 3, numbers greater than 10, odd numbers and so on.
+Any work that pupils can do in the classroom on classifying shapes in various ways (such as the use of sorting trees, Venn diagrams and tables such as in this question) will develop their expertise at managing a number of items of information simultaneously.
+The same activities can also be used with numbers rather than shapes, using categories such as multiples of three, numbers greater than ten, odd numbers and so on.

-Question 22: Forty-eight
+Question 22: Thirty-two

-The multiplication sum $2 \times 24 = 48$ is shown.
-Pupils are asked to choose four different numbers to show two more multiplications with the answer 48.
+The multiplication sum $2 \times 16 = 32$ is shown.
+Pupils are asked to choose four different numbers to show two more multiplications with the answer 32.

-In the classroom, pupils can start with a calculation such as $2 \times 18 = 36$ and use it to generate other calculations such as $4 \times 9 = 36$, $6 \times 6 = 36$ and so on, to gain understanding of the fact that, as one number gets smaller; the other must get bigger by the same factor to maintain the constant product.
-(And, of course, to gain some valuable practice and facility with number, with and without a calculator.)
+In the classroom, pupils can start with a calculation such as $2 \times 18 = 36$ and use it to generate other calculations such as $4 \times 9 = 36$ , $6 \times 6 = 36$ and so on, to gain understanding of the fact that, as one number gets smaller, the other must get bigger by the same factor to maintain the constant product; and, of course, to gain some valuable practice and facility with number, with and without a calculator.

-Pupils should not restrict themselves to working with whole numbers - how many products are there with an answer of 36?
+Pupils should not restrict themselves to working with whole numbers.
+How many products are there with an answer of 36?
 Pupils could plot pairs of numbers with a product of 36 on a coordinate grid.
-There are also links with the areas of rectangles.
-Which rectangle has the smallest/largest perimeter?
+There are also links with the areas of rectangles - which rectangle has the smallest/largest perimeter etc.?
 All of these activities will contribute to developing a deep understanding of the meaning of multiplication.

-Question 23: Changing £5
+Question 23: Changing £10

-The problem is to find how many 20 pence pieces there are in £5.
+Pupils must find how many twenty pence pieces there are in £10.

 Teachers perhaps tend to assume that pupils have a good knowledge and understanding of money, but this is not always the case, at least not when questions about money appear in the classroom or in a test.
-Pupils might identify how many 20p in £1, £2, £3 and so on, where there are number patterns to be explored and explained, and other similar conversions.
+Pupils might identify how many 20p there are in £1, £2, £3 and so on, where there are number patterns to be explored and explained, and other similar conversions.
 There are also opportunities to use fractions and decimals.
 Teachers may wish to set such work in the context of a wider exploration of money matters and personal finance.